CTS-2301 (Unix/Linux Administration I) Project #6

 Description:

-Services (file, print, remote access, database, etc.) are provided by server programs on your host.
-Modern servers make a copy of themselves for each request to that service.
-So at any given moment you may see several instances of a server running, or none at all, depending on how many requests for that service are currently being handled by that server.
-Running servers you don't need waste memory and CPU cycles, enough to have a user-noticeable effect on system performance.
+Services (file, print, remote access, database, etc.) are provided by server programs (daemons) on your host.
+Some modern servers make a copy of themselves for each request to that service.
+So at any given moment you may see several instances of a server daemon running, or none at all, depending on how many requests for that service are currently being handled by that server.
+Running servers you don't need wastes memory and CPU cycles, enough to have a user-noticeable effect on system performance.

 For this project you are to disable some services (enabled by default during the installation) and to enable the following services on your classroom computer:

-Always-on servers historically are enabled or disabled in sets called run-levels which are identified by a number.
+Daemons historically are enabled or disabled in sets called run-levels which are identified by a number.
 Changing run-levels will turn off some servers and turn on others.
-Your system has a default run-level entered when you boot up; for Fedora this is run-level 5.
+Your system has a default run-level “entered” when you boot up; for Fedora, this is run-level “5”.
+(Modern systems are moving away from run-levels, but have equivalent concepts; Linux systemd uses targets in a similar way.)

-On the other hand once services such as telnet are enabled, a server is started on-demand for each request received.
-Services such as telnet and FTP can start up quickly so there is no need to have them running all the time.
-Such services are managed by a single (always on) super server called xinetd (or inetd on older systems).
-Note that on-demand servers can't be manually started and stopped like stand-alone servers.
-All you can do is enable/disable them, so they are ready to start or not when the next request arrives.
-This is done by configuring the super server.
+On the other hand, once services such as telnet are enabled a server (still called a daemon) is started on-demand for each request received.
+Services such as telnet and FTP can start up quickly so there is no need to have daemons running all the time.
+Such services used to be managed by a single (always on) “super” server called “xinetd” (or “inetd” on older systems).
+More recent Linux systems using systemd don't need any additional daemon to manage on-demand services.
+With systemd, all services are controlled via unit files, typically installed in /lib/systemd/system instead of under /etc. Note that on-demand servers cannot be manually started and stopped like stand-alone servers.
+All you can do is enable/disable them, so they are ready to start (or not) when the next request arrives.
+This is done by configuring the systemd socket, or for legacy services a “super” server.

 Make sure you keep an accurate system journal of any and all changes you make to your system!
 You will need to turn this in, along with the answers to the questions asked below.

-It should be noted that some students may have firewalls running on their systems that would prevent access to some services.
-However the default firewall will still allow access from localhost to any service running on that host, so you can ignore any firewall issues (for now).
-Also the default file and directory permissions should be fine.
+It should be noted that some systems have firewalls running that would prevent access to some services.
+The default firewall generally will allow access from localhost to any service running on that host, so you can ignore any firewall issues (for now).
+Also, the default file and directory permissions should be fine.

 Requirements: